Cast announced for the Mercury Theatre’s 2019 pantomime, bringing a team of new and familiar faces to Colchester!

 Cinderella promises the song, dance, laughter and sparkle you’ve come to expect from the seasonal show that just keeps breaking box office records!

-Leading the rags to riches tale is Mari McGinlay (Night of the Living Dead at The Pleasance, Oklahoma! at Royal Albert Hall), in the titular role of Cinderella and the dashing Prince Charming will be played by Jack Reitman (Amour at Charing Cross Theatre, Thrill Me at Hope Mill Theatre).
+Leading the rags to riches tale is Mari McGinlay (Night of the Living Dead at The Pleasance, Oklahoma! at Royal Albert Hall), in the titular role of Cinderella.
+For the Live Stream of Cinderella, the role of Prince Charming is played by Samuel Knight (Jack and the Beanstalk & Snow White at the Mercury Theatre).
 Joining the adventure to the Prince’s ball will be Nicholas McLean as Buttons (Avenue Q UK Tour, The Book of Mormon at Prince of Wales Theatre) whilst Genevieve Nicole (Hairspray UK Tour, Guys and Dolls at the Savoy Theatre) will rule the roost at Hard Up Hall as the Baroness.
 Helping Cinders to find love will be Nerine Skinner (Beauty and the Beast at Salisbury Playhouse, Dick Whittington at Theatre Royal Bury St Edmunds) as Dandini and Deborah Tracey (Standing at the Sky’s Edge at Sheffield Crucible, Absolutely Fabulous: The Movie) as the Fairy Godmother.
-The cast is completed by Samuel Knight (Jack and the Beanstalk & Snow White at the Mercury Theatre) and Ashley Runeckles (Beauty and the Beast at Salisbury Playhouse).
+The cast is completed Ashley Runeckles (Beauty and the Beast at Salisbury Playhouse).
+NB: Prince Charming was also played by Jack Reitman (Amour at Charing Cross Theatre, Thrill Me at Hope Mill Theatre), however due to illness, Samuel Knight played this part on the day of the recording.

 The show is written by Andrew Pollard (Great British Pantomime Award-winning Jack and the Beanstalk at Salisbury Playhouse) and Directed by the Mercury Theatre’s Creative Director Ryan McBryde (Great British Pantomime Award-winning Jack and the Beanstalk at Salisbury Playhouse, Pieces of String, Moll Flanders) with Choreography by Charlie Morgan (Jack and the Beanstalk, Snow White) and Musical Direction by Nick Barstow (Rags at Hope Mill Theatre, Wonderland – A New Musical UK Tour).
 Designing the show is David Shields (Jack and the Beanstalk, Bang Bang), with Lighting Design by Tim Deiling (SiX West End/UK Tour), Sound Design by Christopher Bogg (Jack and the Beanstalk, Pieces of String) and Assistant Directed by Michelle Payne (Regional Theatre Young Directors Scheme).